zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-flags.md

 **feature.irissurfacename**:  Defines the surface name to use when querying IRIS.

 **feature.multicloud**: Enables multicloud mode.
 Reserved for team use.

+**feature.nativeperf**:  Exposes native performance markers within the profile traces, which allows you to accurately match portal telemetry markers to the profile.
+The main use case is when profiling your extension/blade performance locally.
+Native performance markers will show up in the browser's performance profiling tool.

 **feature.nodirectory**:  Opens the avatar menu after the user signs in.